Perverse schobers, stability conditions and quadratic differentials I: First examples of perverse schobers with arc system kits

 \subsection{Topological Fukaya categories of infinite area flat surfaces}

 Fix a weighted marked surface $\sow$ with a mixed-angulation and dual S-graph $\Sgh$.
+Consider the oriented real blow-up ${\bf S}^{\on{blw}}$ of $\sow$ at the set $\Delta \cup (M\cap \sow^\circ)$ of singular points and interior marked points, meaning that an open neighborhood of each interior such point is removed, yielding a new boundary circle, and each boundary singular point is expanded to a closed interval.
+We refer to these boundary intervals as the marked boundary.

-We consider the surface $\bar{\bf S}$ by collapsing each boundary circle of $\sow$ containing no singular points.
-This surface $\bar{\bf S}$ be considered as a graded marked surface, in the sense of \Cref{def:gradedmarkedsurface} below, with the set of marked points $I=\Delta \cup (M\cap \sow^\circ)\cup C$, where $C$ denotes the points arising from collapsed boundary circles.
-The marked points thus also contain the singular points $\Delta$ of $\sow$ and the interior marked points $M\cap \sow^\circ$ of $\sow$.
-We denote the real blow-up of $\bar{\bf S}$ by ${\bf S}^{\on{blw}}$, see \Cref{subsec_construction}.
-We modify $\Sgh$ to the graph denoted $\rgraph_{\Sgh}$, which comes with an embedding into ${\bf S}^{\on{blw}}$, by moving each interior vertex by a small amount in an arbitrary direction and adding a loop at the vertex, wrapping around the boundary circle given by the blow-up of the vertex, see Figure~\ref{fig:blowup}.
+We modify $\Sgh$ to the graph denoted $\rgraph_{\Sgh}$, which comes with an embedding into ${\bf S}^{\on{blw}}$, by moving each interior vertex (lying at a singular point) by a small amount in an arbitrary direction and adding a loop at the vertex, wrapping around the boundary circle given by the oriented blow-up of the singular point, see Figure~\ref{fig:blowup}.